On this page you will find information regarding:

 It is your decision whether to proceed with a full diagnostic assessment with an appropriately qualified specialist, such as an educational psychologist or specialist teacher assessor.

 A formal assessment could help you answer what may be a long-held question about whether you have a specific learning difficulty.
-A full diagnostic assessment report may provide evidence for exam arrangements (such as extra reading /writing time) at UoB.
+A full diagnostic assessment report may provide evidence for reasonable adjustments such as exam arrangements (e.g. extra reading /writing time) at the University.
 It may also support a Disabled Student’s Allowances (DSAs) application (for home students).

 All assessment reports must be available in English.
 The University cannot accept reports written in other languages and we are unable to provide a translation service.